FAQ

 • How do I know which therapeutic approach is right for me?

-If it feels supportive, yes.
+If it feels helpful, yes.
 Some modalities — like CBT, DBT, and ERP — may involve optional practices between sessions to reinforce your progress.
-We decide together what’s helpful and what’s not.
+We decide together what's useful and what isn't.
+Nothing is mandatory, but many clients find that the work between sessions is where lasting change really takes hold.

 • How do I get started?